cgwire/gazu/docs/source/data.md

 ### Models

-Here is the list of all available data tables you can access through the Python client:
+Here is the list of all available data tables (and related fields) you can access through the Python client:

 * Assets (constituants of a shot scene)
     * name